 It’s difficult enough as is to suffer through severe health issues.
 You shouldn’t have to suffer through injuries from medical malpractice on top of that.
 That’s why you should speak to an experienced attorney who’s adept at handling these claims and who can help you.

 Our personal injury lawyers in Fargo are well-versed in investigating and proving medical malpractice claims.
-To learn more and arrange a free initial case evaluation, email or Tatum O’Brien, Tim O’Keeffe, or Sara Monson, or give the O’Keeffe O’Brien Lyson Foss team a call at 701-235-8000 or 877-235-8002 toll-free.
+To learn more and arrange a free initial case evaluation, email or Tatum O’Brien, Tim O’Keeffe, or Sara Monson, or give the O’Keeffe O’Brien Lyson Attorneys team a call at 701-235-8000 or 877-235-8002 toll-free.